 –Wait 10 minutes.

 –If there’s no allergic reaction after this tiny taste, give the rest of the serving to your child.
-A full serving might be a 2 teaspoons of peanut butter mixed with a little breast milk.
+A full serving might be a 2 teaspoons of peanut butter mixed with a little breast milk or infant formula.

 –Spend the next two hours with your baby so you can watch for any signs of an allergic reaction.